3manuek/3manuek.github.io/resume.md

 ## Summary

 - Since 2006, I've worked with a very heterogeneous set of technologies  and companies, from boutique services to large consulting firms, telecommunications companies for training and consulting.
-- Mostly focused on data and its process, from pipelines, workers, queues to databases/datastores.
+- Mostly focused on Open Source Databases/Datastores and related patterns for data manipulation from pipelines, workers and queues.
 - Code fixing in several languages is something that I do on a daily basis (Python, Perl, Go, R, Bash and other shells).
 - Although I've played with Windows in the past, I consider that at least 98% of the servers that I have played with, run Linux, Unix BSD or Solaris.
 - Postgres and MySQL/MariaDB are my most known database systems.
 However, I've hands on others DB/DS experience in Oracle, Vertica, MongoDB, Redis, Greenplum, among others.
 - Good AWS experience.

-My current technology stack is:
+My technology stack is:
 - PostgreSQL and extensions, MySQL/MariaDB, XtraDB Cluster, Sphinx, MongoDB, Elasticsearch, Cassandra, etcd
 - Vertica and Redshift
 - Ansible
 - Rabbitmq, ZeroMQ and PQ(Python implementation)
 - Apache Kafka
 - Linux and Unix
-- Bash, Python, Golang
+- Bash, Python, Golang, R
 - lxc and Docker

-As a previous and totally unrelated experience, I worked at Federal Penitentiary Argentinian Force, as officer in several institutions, from medium to high security.
+_As a previous and totally unrelated experience, I worked at Federal Penitentiary Argentinian Force, as officer in several institutions, from medium to high security._

 ## External publications